Pulmonary Function Lab

 - Pulmonary hypertension

-Please do not smoke on the day of your test.
-Also, please inform the respiratory therapist of the following:
+Please do not smoke on the day of your test, and tell your respiratory therapist if you have any of the following:

 - Episodes of coughing up blood